Category: Personal Injury

 Texas Stands Alone: The Unique Workers’ Compensation Landscape If you’ve been injured at work in Texas, you might be shocked to discover your employer doesn’t carry workers’ compensation insurance—and that’s completely legal.
 Texas remains the only state in the nation where private employers can choose to opt out of the workers’ compensation system entirely.
 This…

-The Clock Starts Ticking From Day One: Understanding Texas Burn Injury Deadlines If you’ve suffered a burn injury in Texas, you have a limited window to seek justice—typically between two to four years from the date of your injury.
-This critical deadline, known as the statute of limitations, determines whether you can pursue compensation for…
+The Clock Starts Ticking From Day One After Your Life-Changing Injury If you’ve suffered a catastrophic injury in Texas, you have exactly two years from the date of your accident to file a lawsuit—not a day more.
+This strict deadline, known as the statute of limitations, means that even the most severe injuries with lifelong…